g-jgreen/documentation/content/usage/waylay_engine_programming.md

 ![gates](usage/programming_guide/general_1.png)

-Difference between SaaS view and expert view for one template: when we model a template in the SaaS portal, we are actually creating a Bayesian network (picture below).
+The difference between the SaaS view and the expert view for one template is this one: when we model a template in the SaaS portal, we are actually creating a Bayesian network (picture below).

 ![saas](usage/programming_guide/saas.png)